On the 22nd of October 2020, the PROSPECT workshop “Peer Learning on Sustainable Financing” took place online.

 The workshop started with a tour de table of participants and a presentation of the project by coordinator Mia Dragović Matosović (IEECP), who revealed some of the insights and results of PROSPECT.
 Participants were then asked to choose one of the five breakout rooms available for two consecutive 45’ interactive sessions in small groups.
-The breakout rooms matched the five PROSPECT learning modules, and were hosted by five PROSPECT mentor organisations:
+The breakout rooms matched the 5 PROSPECT Modules of our learning programme: and were hosted by five PROSPECT mentor organisations:

 Mentors presented some of their best practice examples in relation to the topics, then exchanged with participants.
 They also addressed some of the challenges they encountered, and gave some guidance to avoid going through some difficulties they experienced themselves.